Algorithms That Surprize Us

-How can we rethink algorithms to produce more diversity?
+How to rethink algorithms to produce more diversity?

 By Hossein Derakhshan